 Keebler Club crackers contain petroleum byproducts.

-Kellogs eggo frozen waffles
+Kellogs eggo frozen

 Protect your Home and Skin from the Dangers of Formaldehyde

 According to the United States Environmental Protection Agency, EPA.gov:

 Instruction on How to Protect Yourself From Exposure of Formaldehyde

 The rate at which formaldehyde is released is accelerated by heat and may also depend somewhat on the humidity level.
 Therefore, the use of dehumidifier and air conditioning to control or reduce humidity and to maintain a moderate temperature can help reduce formaldehyde emissions (drain and clean dehumidifier collection trays frequently so that they do not become a breeding ground for microorganisms).

 Increasing the rate of ventilation in your home, particularly after bringing new sources of formaldehyde into the home, will also help in reducing formaldehyde levels.